 - Yoga Alliance (YA): Approximately 30 contact hours

-Reverend Jivana Heyman is founder of Accessible Yoga, an international organization dedicated to increasing access to the Yoga teachings.
+Reverend Jivana is founder of Accessible Yoga, an international organization dedicated to increasing access to the Yoga teachings.
 Accessible Yoga offers conferences, trainings, and an online network dedicated to sharing Yoga with every body.
 He is co-owner of the Santa Barbara Yoga Center and an Integral Yoga minister.
 With over 20 years of training and teaching in the Integral Yoga tradition, Jivana has specialized in teaching Yoga to people with disabilities with an emphasis on sharing Yoga philosophy.
 His passion is making Yoga accessible to everyone.
-Jivana has led over forty Yoga teacher training programs over the past 16…
+Jivana has led over forty Yoga teacher training programs over the past 16 years, created…

-Learn more about Rev. Jivana Heyman, C-IAYT, E-RYT 500, IYM
+Learn more about Rev. Jivana Heyman, E-RYT 500, C-IAYT, IYM